 During her career, she facilitated the process of migrating KSP toward an electronic file system for American Correctional Association (ACA) accreditation.
 In 2013 this move enabled the 125-year old institution to receive the highest ACA accreditation score in its history.

-Carlson is a 2014 graduate of Mid-Continent University, where she earned a bachelor's degree in psychology and counseling.
+Hawkins is a 2014 graduate of Mid-Continent University, where she earned a bachelor's degree in psychology and counseling.
 In 2016, she received her master's degree from the University of the Cumberlands in justice administration.
 She is certified as an auditor for the Prison Rape Elimination Act (PREA) and is a 2013 graduate of the Commissioner's Executive Leadership Program.
 She is a member of the Kentucky Council on Crime and Delinquency (KCCD) and the Correctional Peace Officers Foundation.